jayymeson/jayymeson/README.md

 # Hi there! 😁

-I'm Jaymeson Mendes, Web Developer Backend.
+I'm Jaymeson Mendes, Backend Developer .

 I have just started my career, but I have always been a technology enthusiast.
 My first contact with a computer was in 2001, when I was still with Windows 1998, since then, I never let go.